By Vanessa Grant

 Hand soap is great for both missed showers and midday freshening up.
 But it’s not just for your grimy hands.
 If your deodorant isn’t cutting it, rub some soap, sans water, into your armpits.
 You’ll smell better and feel cleaner.

 Another deodorant alternative is pure vanilla extract.
-It won’t stop you from sweating like an antiperspirant does, but it’s all natural, it will keep you smelling sweet and it’s cheaper than drugstore options.
+It won’t stop you from sweating like an antiperspirant would, but it’s all natural; it will keep you smelling sweet and it’s cheaper than drugstore options.

-If you notice people in the bathroom bypassing the mirror to check out their reflection in your face, you may want to blot.
+If you notice people in the bathroom bypassing the mirror to check out their reflection in your face, you may want to blot away your excess facial oil.
 Grab a paper toilet seat cover and press it to your nose and forehead.
-Toilet paper will work too.
+Toilet paper will work too for soaking up midday shine.

 Speaking of oily skin, a quick and cheap zit cream substitute is toothpaste.
 Use the non-gel variety to dry out a pimple overnight after you’ve washed your face.